 When shooting in low-light locations photographers and video makers can struggle to get a well-exposed and interesting shot.
 They can position their camera’s subject so that available light (such as street lamps) illuminates the subject’s face but this can limit the photographer or videographer’s compositional choices.
 That's where the best video lights come in.

-By adding the Nanlite PavoTube T8-7X to your kit you can bathe your subject in light from any angle.
+By adding the Nanlite PavoTube T8-7X light stick to your kit you can bathe your subject in light from any angle.
 As well as bringing out the shape and contours of a model’s face (which is great for a stills photographer) the PavoTube T8-7X can add animated lighting effects (such as flashes of lightning or the flicker of a police car’s emergency lights) to a video shoot.
 This makes the PavoTube T8-7X a useful bit of kit for photographers and filmmakers alike.

 Nanlite PavoTube T8-7X specifications